hadley/adv-r/Computing-on-the-language.md

 xyplot(x ~ y, data = mtcars)
 ```

-Again, we can turn to substitute and use it for its second purpose:  modifying expressions.
-So far we've just used `substitute()` to capture the unevaluated expression associated with arguments.
-But it can actually do much much more, and is a very useful for manipulating expressions in general.
+Again, we can turn to substitute and use it for another purpose:  modifying expressions.
+So far we've just used `substitute()` to capture the unevaluated expression associated with arguments, but it can actually do much much more, and is a very useful for manipulating expressions in general.

 Unfortunately `substitute()` has a "feature" that makes experimenting with it interactively a bit of a pain: it never does substitutions when run from the global environment, and just behaves like `quote()`: